-Seesaw is a learning platform that brings educators, students and families together to deepen student learning.
-Teachers design and facilitate powerful learning experiences, students create, reflect, collaborate and make their learning visible, and families actively support and celebrate student learning.
-Seesaw is used by millions of K-12 students in over half the schools in the U.S.
+Seesaw is a learning platform that brings educators, students, and families together to deepen student learning.
+Teachers design and facilitate powerful learning experiences, students create, reflect, collaborate, and make their learning visible, and families actively support and celebrate student learning.
+Seesaw is used by millions of K-12 students in over half the schools in the U.S. and 15% of all teachers in the U.S. are on Seesaw every day.

 Each team is asked to select, explain, and rank their top 8 values in order of importance.